TheCodingDojo/student_md_docs/JavaScript/promises.md

 # Set up fake 'database' with some data
 - ``` js
   /*
-    Rickyisms is the term devised by the fans of Trailer Park Boys for Ricky's malapropisms and eggcorns (substitution speech errors.)
+    Rickyism is the term devised by the fans of Trailer Park Boys for Ricky's malapropisms and eggcorns (substitution speech errors.)
   */
   const rickyisms = {
     0: "All for all and one for one.",